Applications are now closed for the 2022 Mentoring Program.

 What do program participants say?

-Here are just a few of the testimonials received from previous participants
+Here are just a few of the testimonials received from our participants:

 I have been involved in the SoCLA mentoring program since its inception as a mentor.
 Even though I am a lawyer the mentees selected for me were not lawyers and I found the interaction with the mentees enlightening indeed.
 It gave me a broader insight into other sections of the construction industry and, most importantly, a better idea of the pressures placed on the younger members of the industry who, I am sure, will be the leaders of the future.